• Skip to primary navigation

 • Pour equal amounts of the dressing into the bottom of 5 mason jars.

-• Layer cucumbers, onion, chickpeas, broccoli, cabbage, carrots, blueberries, and top with baby spinach.
+• Layer each mason jar with the cucumbers, onion, chickpeas, broccoli, cabbage, carrots, blueberries, and top with baby spinach.

 • Add the chopped raw almonds and raw pumpkin seeds.